NetworksExercises/Multiplayer-Game/README.md

-Extra: Added kill marker (below entity interpolation checkbox) Known issues: When jitter and client prediction are enabled, the ship flickers.
+Extra: Added kill marker (below entity interpolation checkbox)

+Known issues: When jitter and client prediction are enabled, the ship flickers.
+It looks like as the number of adjusted input actions grow, the flickers grow accordingly.
+No idea why this is happening.